instana/ruby-sensor/Configuration.md

 ### Caveat

-In the case of forking webservers such as Unicorn or Puma in clustered mode, the agent detects the pid change and re-spawns the background thread.
+In the case of forking web servers such as Unicorn or Puma in clustered mode, the agent detects the pid change and re-spawns the background thread.
 If you are managing the background thread yourself with the steps above _and_ you are using a forking webserver (or anything else that may fork the original process), you should also do the following.

 When a fork is detected, the agent handles the re-initialization and then calls `::Agent.instana.spawn_background_thread`.
 This by default uses the standard `Thread.new`.
 If you wish to control this, you should override this method by re-defining that method.
 For example: